-The Christian life includes a process of change — change away from our self-centeredness and toward God-centeredness.
-We call this process of change, sanctification.
-The gospel of Jesus Christ makes this change possible, but that doesn’t mean our spiritual and moral growth comes easily for us.
-Especially when it comes to patterns of sin in our lives, change can be very hard.
-And one of the most important questions in our lives is this: Where can I find the power for permanent change in my life?
-It’s a question Pastor John addressed in one of his sermons, “The Life-Giving Voice of the Son of God” from back in 2009.
+The Christian life also includes a process of change — change away from our self-centeredness and toward God-centeredness.
+We call this process of change “sanctification.”
+The gospel of Jesus Christ makes this change possible, but even then, spiritual and moral growth don’t come easily for us.
+Especially when it comes to patterns of sin, we experience change only with difficulty.
+One of our most important questions is this: Where can I find the power for permanent change in my life?
+Pastor John addressed this question in one of his sermons, “The Life-Giving Voice of the Son of God,” back in 2009.
 Here’s a clip from the message.

-“And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
-John bore witness about him, and cried out, “This was he of whom I said, ‘He who comes after me ranks before me, because he was before me.'”
-For from his fullness we have all received, grace upon grace.”
+And the Word became flesh and dwelt among us, and we have seen his glory, glory as of the only Son from the Father, full of grace and truth.
+(John bore witness about him, and cried out, “This was he of whom I said, ‘He who comes after me ranks before me, because he was before me.’”)
+For from his fullness we have all received, grace upon grace.
+(John 1:14–16)

-And so the way I understand it, when God grants us the eyes to see Jesus for who he really is, that is, glorious, a beam, a brilliant beam of glory, light, spiritual recognition comes into our souls.
-And along that beam comes powerful grace, grace upon grace.
-And that grace changes you in ways you don’t even know need to be changed.
-Things will be wrought in this room tonight, today that you can’t predict and are totally designed for you by your hearing the Word and by hearing it see the glory of Christ, because Paul said in 2 Corinthians 3:18: Beholding the glory of the Lord we are being changed from one degree of glory to the next.
+The way I understand it, when God grants us the eyes to see Jesus for who he really is (that is, glorious), spiritual recognition comes into our souls.
+And along that beam of glory comes powerful grace, “grace upon grace.”
+That grace changes you in ways you didn’t even know you needed to be changed.
+God will work things in this room tonight that you can’t predict.
+He will work things designed for you by you hearing the word and seeing the glory of Christ.
+Paul said, “Beholding the glory of the Lord, [we] are being transformed into the same image from one degree of glory to another” (2 Corinthians 3:18).
 That is how people change.
-They see him.
+They see Jesus.